Friday, July 3, 2009

 And that brings us back to LG: What were their intentions?
 Were they trying to mock Blacks?
 Were they disgusted by the idea of making a Black person look attractive as the central figure in the ad?
 Maybe they were not trying to find a Black person but a person who looks blackish (just like that White woman is almost snowy pale).

 That's right, ask them.
 Don't put them on the defensive; just ask.
-And then after their explanation, explain to them that they made a huge marketing faux-pas and that they should yank these ads posthaste.
+And then, after their rationale, explain to them that they made a huge marketing faux-pas and that they should yank these ads posthaste.

-Because even if not bad intentions were there, the fallout is far too great.
+Because even if no bad intentions were there, the fallout is far too great.
 Even if no malice was intended, the ad is extremely problematic.

 This is not the same thing as depicting Blacks or Africans as near-naked natives, so how would you explain to a Korean advertiser what the rules are?
 It all comes down to explaining that in America we don't do that anymore, and then explaining why.
 (And frankly, one or both of the models should have spoken up, if they were North American.)